Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 The KQL-based query can be also used in [Azure Monitor as Alert rule (Analytics query using Custom Log search)](https://devblogs.microsoft.com/premier-developer/alerts-based-on-analytics-query-using-custom-log-search/) in case you are not using Azure Sentinel.
 This implies that Azure AD Audit Logs are forwarded to a Log Analytics Workspace.

 ### List grant permissions with PowerShell
-Required information of granted permissions are available from Microsoft Graph API or audit logs.
-So you are able to build a custom integration with your analytics/alert tool or any other programmatically query.
-Existing PowerShell scripts are also available and easy to use.
+Required information of granted permissions are available from Microsoft Graph API.
+So you are able to build a custom integration with your existing analytics/alert tool or any other programmatically query.
+Some great PowerShell scripts are already available and "ready to use".

 #### Get-AzureADPSPermissionGrants.ps1
 [Philippe Signoret](https://gist.github.com/psignoret) has written a PowerShell script to lists all delegated permission grants.

+Example:
+`Get-AzureADServicePrincipal -All $true | .\Get-AzureADPSPermissionGrants.ps1 -Preload

 This script is regular updated and available from his GitHub page: [Get all permissions granted to an app in Azure AD · GitHub](https://gist.github.com/psignoret/9d73b00b377002456b24fcb808265c23)

 #### AzureADAssessment Module (MSCloudIdAssessment)
 Microsoft published a PowerShell module to gather configuration information across the Azure AD tenant.
 It includes a cmdlet (“Get-MSCloudIdConsentGrantList”) to get a list of all consent grants in the directory.

+Example:
 `Get-MSCloudIdConsentGrantList | Export-Csv -Path “.\ConsentGrantList.csv” `

 This module is available from the AzureAD GitHub repo: [AzureADAssessment/MSCloudIdAssesment.psm1 at master · AzureAD/AzureADAssessment · GitHub](https://github.com/AzureAD/AzureADAssessment/blob/master/MSCloudIdAssesment.psm1)